Stock market slide muddles Trump’s economic message days before 2020 election

 The Dow Jones Industrial Average fell by more than 600 points on Monday, an approximately 2.3 percent drop, one of the largest single-day declines on the year.
-After a smaller dip on Tuesday, the Dow Jones Industrial Average opened down more than 700 points on Wednesday.
+After a smaller dip on Tuesday, the Dow Jones Industrial Average fell more than 700 points Wednesday morning.

 The Dow Jones is down nearly 2400 points since Sept.
 2, a roughly 8 percent decline.